vohai2003/hdp_data_tutorials/tutorials/hdp/interactive-query-for-hadoop-with-apache-hive-on-apache-tez/tutorial.md

 ## Test Query on MapReduce Engine

 We are now going to test a query using MapReduce as our execution engine.
-Execute the following query and wait for the results.
+[Head back to DAS](sandbox-hdp.hortonworks.com:30800/#/) then execute the following query and wait for the results.

 ~~~sql
 select d.*, t.hoursLogged, t.milesLogged